Wdboyes13/BetterMake/Docs/RUNNING.md

 curl -fsSL https://tinyurl.com/BMAutoConf | bash -s <project-name> <file.c> MF <Lang> <OPTIONAL: profile-name>
 ```

+To make a new SingleFile Project
+> [!WARNING]
-To make a new SingleFile Project  (May request a proxy, hit enter, ignore error)
+> May request a proxy, hit enter, ignore error
 Replace <Lang> with OBJC, OBJCPP, C, or CPP
 Replace <project-name> With your project name (Name of project folder & final binary)
 Replace <file.c> with what you want your source file to be named